 There are several good racing sims.
 I’ve listed them below in the order of my preference.
 I prefer those that contain tracks and cars I actually drive.
 I have no interest in F1 or Le Mans.
 I’m never going to drive in those events.

 - DiRT Rally – Unapologetically difficult for the novice.
 Patience, you will learn how to drive sideways.
 This is the best way to train for driving on loose surfaces.
 Do not confuse DiRT Rally with DiRT 4, which is not recommended.
-DiRT Rally 2 will be released sometime in early 2019.
+I don’t have an opinion on DiRT Rally 2 as it was terrible at first, but has gone through several revisions.
+Maybe it is better now.

 - iRacing – This has the highest quality tracks but zero user-created content.
 It’s much more expensive than others because it requires a monthly subscription and you have to purchase tracks and cars separately.
 But it’s still cheap compared to anything in the real world. iRacing is the best software if you like organized racing.
 Sadly, when you decide you want to stop paying the subscription, you’re locked out of all your content.